Indian Beauty: Plot

 Indian culture interests Dave (Colin McGee).
 So he decides to work on its culture.
-Dave has a friend Jack (Manish Dayal) who is born in America but has roots in India.
+Dave has a friend, Jack (Manish Dayal), who was born in America but has roots in India.
 Jack joins Dave on his project on Indian culture.
 Mr. Murthy, a friend of Jack's father, offers them a place to stay.
-Initially Mr. and Mrs. Murthy are keen on taking Jack as their son-in-law, but noticing his American ways they prefer a local boy Vishal (Gopichand Lagadapati).
+Initially, Mr. and Mrs. Murthy are keen on taking Jack as their son-in-law, but noticing his American ways, they prefer a local boy, Vishal (Gopichand Lagadapati).

 Mr. Murthy's daughter, Swapna, is also interested in Indian culture and hence decides to help Dave with his project.
-In the process of working both Swapna & Dave are attracted to each other before they finally fall in love.
-Whether Swapna & Dave finally are successful in convincing the parents forms rest of the story.
+In the process of working, both Swapna & Dave are attracted to each other before they finally fall in love.
+Whether Swapna & Dave are finally successful in convincing the parents forms the rest of the story.